Special Constable – FAQ’s & Entry Requirements

 Although they are not paid, Specials are provided with uniforms free of charge and are entitled to be reimbursed for any reasonable expenses.

-Yes, you would be covered by Devon & Cornwall Police's insurance if you were injured on duty as a Special Constable.
+Yes, you would be covered by the Force's insurance if you were injured on duty as a Special Constable.

 You no longer require a driving licence to become a Special Constable.

-We require you to do a bleep test which is to 5.4 (equivalent to running 3 minutes and 30 seconds) You will also be required to carry out a push and pull test and be able to swim.
-These are all achievable with some preparation and are nothing to be worried about.
+We require you to do a bleep test which is to level 5.4 (equivalent to running 3 minutes and 30 seconds).

-You don’t need any qualifications to become a Special, however you will need to pass the assessment centre.
+You don’t need any qualifications to become a Special Constable.

 The force has an obligation, as it is publicly funded, to ensure that training, uniform and subsistence costs are not inadvertently misspent, which can often be the case when a candidate has dual applications.

 As a force we are supportive of helping candidates meet their career objectives but this cannot be at the expense of tax payers’ money.
-Therefore, you can complete the online parts of the Special Constable Recruitment process, including the Behavioural Styles Questionnaire, Situational Judgement Test and Application Form, however your application will then be paused until the outcome of your Police Officer application is known.
+Therefore, you can complete the online parts of the Special Constable Recruitment process, including the National Sift process, however your application will then be paused until the outcome of your Police Officer application is known.

-If you are successful we will wish you every success.
+If you are successful we will wish you every success and close your Special Constable application.
 If unsuccessful, you will then be able to continue the Special Constable process and your application may be ‘Fast Tracked’ depending on which stage of the recruitment process you have reached.

 Yes it does.
 You will be asked within the Medical History Questionnaire to indicate, for example, if you have had anxiety/depression, phobias, mental breakdown or stress related problems.